toby1984/keepassmerge/README.md

 reset my password for some service because the "right" KeePassX file with the corresponding password was on a different device...

 To finally have my cake and eat it, I wrote a small Java library to read,merge and write KeePassX 2.x files and integrated it into a web application that I'm running on my own physical server.
-The command-line tool is working but mostly exists because it wanted something to test my library before starting to work on the web application.
+The command-line tool is working but mostly exists because I wanted something to test my library before starting to work on the web application.

 > While this tool works fine for me, you're hereby strongly advised to do as I do and keep